NuxGeo/river4ogs/README.md

 from shapely_line_filter import LineFilter
 ```

 The source data could be either a ESRI Shapefile or a GeoJSON file, here we use the projected GEOJSON file consists of rivers and streams (line element) in Liechtenstein obtained from OpenStreetMap as an example.
 Put the source file *liechtenstein_river_stream_proj.geojson* into your working directory, here: 'C:\Jupyter'.
-You should put the *shapely_line_filter.py* in your wokring directory too.
+You should put the *shapely_line_filter.py* in your wokring directory too. __Note__: the attribute table of the original data will not exist in your filtered data.

 ```python